ntex-rs/ntex/docs/7-io.md

 The write task follows the same pattern.
-It waits for [`IoContext::poll_write_ready`], obtains queued data with [`IoContext::with_write_dst`], and reports the outcome through [`IoContext::update_write_status`]. ntex can then apply write backpressure, resume waiting services, and coordinate graceful shutdown.
+It waits for [`IoContext::poll_write_ready`], obtains queued data with [`IoContext::with_write_dst`], and reports through [`IoContext::update_write_status`] how many bytes reached the peer. ntex can then apply write backpressure, resume waiting services, and coordinate graceful shutdown.

+A transport does not have to write the bytes before it reports.
+Completion based backends take ownership of whole pages and keep them until the operation completes.
+Those bytes leave the write buffer but have not reached the peer, so ntex counts them as outstanding output until the transport either reports them as written or returns them to the buffer.
+Flush completion, write backpressure, and the shutdown drain all account for them.

 Both methods return an [`IoTaskStatus`]. `Io` means work remains, not that the transport is ready, so a task re-arms transport readiness before its next operation.
 On the write side it is returned whenever output is still buffered, including after an attempt that made no progress.
+Output the transport already owns does not keep the task running, because its completion wakes the task again.

 Socket types integrate with the I/O subsystem by implementing [`IoStream`].
 Its `start()` method receives an [`IoContext`], starts the transport-specific